MicrosoftDocs/azure-docs-powershell/azps-7.3.2/Az.DataMigration/Get-AzDataMigrationTask.md

 ## SYNOPSIS
 Retrieves the PSProjectTask object associated with an Azure Database Migration Service migration task.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.datamigration/get-azdatamigrationtask) for up-to-date information.

 ## SYNTAX

 ### ListByComponent (Default)